Career Development Award (CDA): Transition to independence

 Take-up date for the fellowship is between 1-6 months of the meeting decision date which is displayed on our deadlines page.

-We are proud to collaborate with the Multiple Sclerosis Society, Parkinson’s UK, The Royal College of Paediatrics and Child Health, and The Tuberous Sclerosis Association (TSA), to offer jointly funded CDA awards.
+We are proud to collaborate with the Multiple Sclerosis Society, Parkinson’s UK, The Royal College of Paediatrics and Child Health, The Borne Foundation and The Tuberous Sclerosis Association (TSA), to offer jointly funded CDA awards.
 These awards offer the prestige of having the relevant organisation co-fund your fellowship and may offer additional opportunities to report on your project, present your work at meetings and for professional networking.

 We consider all applications in open competition.
 Therefore, a request for joint funding will have no effect on the outcome of your application.
 The submission procedure and deadline is the same as the standard competition.
 We will offer any jointly funded fellowships at the same funding level as any other CDA and under standard MRC terms and conditions except where additional terms and conditions are specified by the joint funder.